 Post in 2022

-Taboola is a content discovery platform that connects users with relevant content they may not have encountered otherwise.
-It delivers over 360 billion recommendations monthly to more than 1 billion unique visitors across various major publisher sites, including USA TODAY and Business Insider.
-The company employs an artificial intelligence-driven algorithm to provide tailored content and advertisements across the Open Web, working with digital properties such as websites, devices, and mobile applications.
-Headquartered in New York City, Taboola also has research and development operations in Israel, alongside offices in Pasadena, London, and Bangkok.
-It serves a global market, with a significant focus on the United States, and assists publishers, marketers, and agencies in enhancing user engagement, monetizing traffic, and distributing content to attract high-quality audiences.
+Taboola is a content discovery platform that utilizes an artificial intelligence-based algorithm to connect users with relevant content they may not have encountered otherwise.
+The company serves over 360 billion recommendations to more than 1 billion unique visitors monthly across various innovative publisher sites, such as USA TODAY and Business Insider.
+Headquartered in New York City, with research and development operations in Israel and additional offices in Pasadena, London, and Bangkok, Taboola collaborates with digital properties, including websites and mobile apps, to recommend both editorial content and advertisements.
+Its services enable publishers, marketers, and agencies to engage users, monetize traffic, and distribute content effectively, primarily generating revenue from the United States while also operating in markets across Europe and beyond.

 The Factual